Delaware, Maryland and Virginia Railroad: Pennsylvania Railroad Control

 The Pennsylvania Railroad passenger trains operated along the route until the late 1940s, stopping at towns just a few miles inland from resort towns on the eastern coast of the Delmarva Peninsula.
 Frequency along the route dwindled from three trains in each direction in the early 1910s to one train a day in each direction in 1941.

 Service across the Lewes and Rehoboth Canal in Rehoboth was eliminated in the 1940's.

 Passenger service along the lines was eliminated by 1949.

+In 1955 the DMVR was merged into the PW&B and ceased to exist.

+Legacy

-In 1956, the PRR abandoned the tracks between Snow Hill, Maryland and Franklin City, Virginia.
+In 1956, the PRR abandoned the tracks in Virginia.

 In 1968, the PRR and its longtime rival New York Central Railroad merged to form the Penn Central Railroad and the former DMVR became part of that entity.
+Penn Central went bankrupt and all of its assets became part of U.S. Rail and then Conrail.